How to Cry on Cue

 There’s nothing more terrifying for a nervous actor to hear than: “… and then I want you to cry.”
 What if you blank?
 What if it doesn’t happen?
 What if you can’t just squeeze that iconic single tear?
 It’s a horrible prospect and a genuine point of anxiety for many actors.
-Luckily, there are many different techniques you can employ to help you over this sometimes-difficult hurdle.
+Luckily, there are many different techniques you can employ to help you overcome this sometimes-difficult hurdle.
 So let’s take a closer look at how to cry on cue.

 - Is Crying On Cue a Talent?